mklossde/MatrixCOS/README.md

 ![CmdOS LOGO](images/Hub75_logo.gif)

-If you use/like this project please <a href='http://paypal.me/openonorg<'>donate to http://paypal.me/openonorg</a> (a good choise is 1Euro per ESP a year ;-)
+If you use/like this project please [http://paypal.me/openonorg](https://buymeacoffee.com/openon) (a good choise is 1Euro per ESP a year ;-)

 This Application based on <a href="http://github.com/mklossde/CmdOs">Use CmdOS V0.1.0</a>